Hi-Angel/notes-backup/fiberchannel.md

 2. Inside NAS web interface create a client and add the client WWPN.

     Gotta chose client WWPNs from a list of "accessible on fabric".
 It will be the WWPNs that are listed e.g. in ESXi in host setting *(chose a host name in the tree on the left)*, and the tab *(on the right)* `Configure → Storage Adapters`, there will be a table/list where a "Fibre Channel" should be mentioned.

+    To see WWPNs available on a Windows client execute in Powershell `Get-InitiatorPort`
 3. Create a pool/volume and assign to it a LUN.
 4. Give the client access to the LUN.
 5. Go to ESXi, chose the compute cluster that contains VMs in the tree on the left.
 Then chose tab `Configure`, and then sub-tab `Storage Devices`.
 The LUN should've appeared in the list there.
 If it didn't a ESXi reboot may be required.